Alexhuszagh/rust-lexical/README.md

 # Details

-The float-to-string implementation uses the Grisu2 algorithm for speed, which for ~0.5% of inputs may return the non-shortest representation.

-For more information on the Grisu2 algorithm and other floating-point representation algorithms, see [Printing Floating-Point Numbers Quickly and Accurately with Integers](https://www.cs.tufts.edu/~nr/cs257/archive/florian-loitsch/printf.pdf).
+For more information on the Grisu2 and Grisu3 algorithms, see [Printing Floating-Point Numbers Quickly and Accurately with Integers](https://www.cs.tufts.edu/~nr/cs257/archive/florian-loitsch/printf.pdf).

+For more information on the Ryu algorithm, see [Ryū: fast float-to-string conversion](https://dl.acm.org/citation.cfm?id=3192369).

 # License

 Lexical is dual licensed under the Apache 2.0 license as well as the MIT license.
 See the LICENCE-MIT and the LICENCE-APACHE files for the licenses.

 Lexical also ports some code from [V8](https://github.com/v8/v8) and [fpconv](https://github.com/night-shift/fpconv), and therefore might be subject to the terms of a 3-clause BSD license.

+# Roadmap

+- Add a correct, string-to-float conversion for base10 floats.

 # Contributing